-We all have a creative genius inside us, yet we differ in the way we express it.
-According to a 2016 Adobe study on creativity, less than one-third of people believe that they are living up to their creative potential.
+We all have a creative genius inside us, yet we differ in how we express it.
+According to Adobe’s Future of Creativity” Study, less than one-third of people believe they are living up to their creative potential.
 In our changing world, visionary leaders need to master creative thinking to innovate constantly.
 In this article, we’ll explore what makes creative thinkers so valuable to organisations.

 Creative thinking at ESCP Business School